Alvis Speed 25: Coachwork

-others would fit suitably elegant open touring or saloon car bodies.
+others would fit open touring or saloon car bodies.

 The car was built on a heavy steel chassis with a substantial cross brace.
 With its sporty low slung aspect, all-synchro gearbox, independent front suspension and servo-assisted brakes, this was a fast, reliable and beautifully made car, although at almost £1000 it was not cheap.
 The survival rate for what was after all a hand-built car is surprisingly good.
 Later models featured increased chassis boxing, and to reduce the car’s weight Alvis cut numerous holes in the chassis box sections, which was also a solution tried less successfully earlier in the decade by Mercedes-Benz when confronting the same challenge with their enormously heavy Mercedes-Benz SSKL.